Inside the Met Gala: Feathers, bling and ideas about 'camp'

 For Broadway actor Patrick Vaill, examining the fashions at the exhibit, the adjective that seemed most apt was "joyful."
 Vaill was joined by his "Oklahoma!" co-star Damon Daunno, who's nominated for a Tony for his role as Curly.

-Daunno, dressed in a pink Prabal Gurung suit, noted how Anna Wintour, a known theater fan, likes to welcome members of the Broadway community to the Met Gala, along with better-known megastars of TV, movies, music and sports.
+Daunno, dressed in a pink Prabal Gurung suit, praised Anna Wintour, co-chair of the gala for more than two decades, for welcoming members of the Broadway community to the party, along with better-known megastars of TV, movies, music and sports.
 "How generous and hip that she does that," he said.

 Other Broadway actors at the gala included the five lead actors from the Temptations musical "Ain't Too Proud," in black-and-white Thom Browne suits, and Santino Fontana, starring now in "Tootsie."

-Fontana and his wife, Jessica, attending their first Met gala, professed — like many — to some lingering confusion over the meaning of camp, without much help from "studied triviality."
+Fontana and his wife, actress Jessica Fontana, attending their first Met Gala, professed — like many — to some lingering confusion over the meaning of camp, without much help from "studied triviality."
 But they seemed to know it when they saw it.

 "I mean, Joan Collins!" noted Fontana.
 "Now, THAT'S camp."